elastic/rally/docs/command_line_reference.rst

 ``test-mode``
 ~~~~~~~~~~~~~

 Allows you to test a track without running it for the whole duration.
-This is mainly intended for quick sanity checks when creating a track.
-It is expected that some metrics are missing due to the short duration of the benchmark in test mode.
+This mode is only intended for quick sanity checks when creating a track.
 Please don't rely on these numbers at all (they are meaningless).

 ``telemetry``
 ~~~~~~~~~~~~~